bnnm/wwiser/doc/WWISER.md

 ### External mark {e}
 Normally Wwise plays ID *123456789* by loading `123456789.wem`.
-There is an special *external ID* feature that allows programmer to manually map ID *123456789* to file `tape01.wem`.
+There is an special *external ID* (called "cookie") feature that allows programmer to manually map cookie ID *123456789* to file `tape01.wem`.
 This is (rarely) used to have a single *event* play different `wem` configured by the programmers in code (rather than using events/states).

 You can simulate this and create files per external by making an `externals.txt` list (put it with the banks).
 Normally *wwise* creates `play_char01 {e}` and such events with externals.
 Open the file and find the external ID printed inside as `##external (number) ...`.

-Take those IDs and in `externals.txt` , write an *ID* followed by N lines pointing to files, per ID:
+Take those IDs and in `externals.txt` , write a *cookie ID* followed by N lines pointing to files, per ID:

 ```
 123456789